 The Smart Trigger feature may be used or not used, as desired by the installer.
-If Smart Trigger is utilized, please note that the polarity must be programmed (via the jumper connector on the control module) for "positive switching dome light" or "negative switching dome light".
+If Smart Trigger is utilized, please note that the polarity must be programmed (via the jumper connector on the side of the control module) for "positive switching dome light" or "negative switching dome light".

-If use of the Smart Trigger feature is not desired, simply do not set the polarity selection jumper.
+If use of the Smart Trigger feature is not desired, remove completely the polarity selection jumper.
+Doing so separates the dome light supervision circuit from the door trigger circuits.
 The Black/Red and Green/Violet wires may then be connected for the Domelight Supervision only, and either the Green Negative Door Trigger or the Violet Positive Door Trigger wire must be connected for the system's door trigger.
-In some cases, when opting for automatic rearming or last door arming, it may be preferable to not use the Page - 14
+In some cases, when opting for automatic rearming or last door arming, it may be preferable to not use the Smart Trigger, and connect the appropriate door trigger wire for the best operation of the automatic arming or rearming feature.